Tree Test

 Tree Tast

-Tree testing is normally conducted early on in the design process using online tools like Treejack.
-Tree testing can be accompanied by card sorting and other research methods to confirm findings.
-The exercise is usually short and lasts for 20 mins on an average wherein the user is asked to perform around 15-20 tasks by finding items on the website.
+Tree testing is typically conducted early in the design process using online tools like Treejack.
+It is often paired with card sorting or other methods to validate findings.
+Sessions are short—around 20 minutes—where users complete 15–20 tasks by locating items within the structure.

 1. Quick